-191 2.2.4 Aggregated ESs indicators
+193 2.2.4 Aggregated ESs indicators

-Each ES indicator was spatially assessed in the valli da pesca and in the open lagoon, that is all the lagoon 192 193 surface which is not privately managed.
-The open lagoon ESs assessment was conducted accordingly with the 194 one presented by Rova, Stocco and Pranovi (2022), and detailed in Supplementary Materials III.
-Once we 195 obtained the raster layer for each indicator, for both the valli da pesca and the open lagoon, the results were normalized to a 0-1 scale.
-Finally, the indicators were aggregated to have a normalized sum of all the ESs 196 197 capacities and a normalized sum of all the ESs flows, allowing quantitative spatial comparisons.
-In particular, 198 we ran the algebraic sum of the normalized raster values through the core zonal statistics plugin in QGIS, by 199 overlapping the polygons of the areas of interest on each ES normalized raster.
-The results were compared 200 between the valli da pesca and the non-managed part of the lagoon and expressed as a percentage of the overall capacity and flow, as well as the percentage of each ES capacity and flow of the valli da pesca with respect to 201 202 the related values found in the open lagoon.
-All the analyses were performed using the software R 4.1.2 (R Core 203 team, 2021) within the RStudio 2021.09.2 environment (RStudio Team, 2021).
+Each ES indicator was spatially assessed in the valli da pesca and in the open lagoon, that is all the lagoon 194 195 surface which is not privately managed.
+The open lagoon ESs assessment was conducted accordingly with the one presented by Rova, Stocco and Pranovi (2022), and detailed in Supplementary Materials III.
+Once we 196 197 obtained the raster layer for each indicator, for both the valli da pesca and the open lagoon, the results were 198 normalized to a 0-1 scale and finally aggregated to have a normalized sum of all the ESs capacities and a 199 normalized sum of all the ESs flows, allowing quantitative spatial comparisons.
+In particular, we ran the 200 algebraic sum of the normalized raster values through the core zonal statistics plugin in QGIS, by overlapping 201 the polygons of the areas of interest on each ES normalized raster.
+The results were compared between the 202 valli da pesca and the non-managed part of the lagoon and expressed as percentage of the overall capacity and 203 flow, as well as the percentage of each ES capacity and flow of the valli da pesca with respect to the related values found in the open lagoon.
+All the analyses were performed using the software R 4.1.2 (R Core team, 204 205 2021) within the RStudio 2021.09.2 environment (RStudio Team, 2021).

-204 2.3 ESs spatialization
+2.3 ESs spatialization

-In order to assess all the considered ESs with a spatially explicit approach, remote sensing imageries of the study area were collected and analyzed to obtain the land cover/land use map (LULC) on which ES mapping was based.

-A machine-learning, scalable gradient-boosting decision trees XgBoost algorithm (Chen and Guestrin 209 2016) was used to classify land cover classes from multispectral and hyperspectral remote sensing data.
-Very 210 High-Resolution multispectral satellite scenes (VHR), collected by Worldview-02, Worldview-03, and GeoEye-211 01 constellations, were granted by the European Space Agency Services via the "ESA On-Demand Restricted 212 Data Access program" (see Supplementary Materials II for details).
+- To assess all the considered ESs with a spatially explicit approach, remote sensing imageries of the study area were collected and analyzed to obtain the land cover/land use map (LULC) on which ES mapping was based. - To do so, a machine-learning, scalable gradient-boosting decision trees XgBoost algorithm (Chen and Guestrin 2016) was used to classify land cover classes from multispectral and hyperspectral remote sensing data.
+Very High-Resolution multi-spectral satellite scenes (VHR), collected by Worldview-02, Worldview-03, and GeoEye-01 constellations, were granted by the European Space Agency Services via the "ESA On-Demand Burchick of Data Assessments" (2010) and the state of t - 213 Restricted Data Access program" (see Supplementary Materials II for details).

 For some uncovered areas, satellite tiles were pan-sharpened and mosaicked in a custom composition of RGB + NIR raster stack, along with AGEA aerial photograms at 20 cm resolution, granted by Regione Veneto.
 The classification was performed on the multi-band images through the tuning of the XgBoost algorithm and was assessed with an accuracy test, resulting in a mean of 96% correct class prediction.

-The classification and the following spatialization tasks have been performed with the open-source software QGIS 3.16 (QGIS Association: QGIS Geographic Information System, 2022), R 4.1.2 (R Core, 2022), and
+The classification and the following spatialization tasks have been performed with the open source software

-219 RStudio 2021.09.2 (RStudio Team, 2022).
+QGIS 3.16 (QGIS Association: QGIS Geographic Information System, 2022), R 4.1.2 (R Core, 2022), and RStudio 2021.09.2 (RStudio Team, 2022).